eniklas/gamatrix/README.md

 python -m build --wheel         # generate the dist/gamatrix-[ver]-none-any.whl file
 ```

-For building the Docker image you will see that the [`Dockerfile`](./Dockerfile) now generates
+For building the Docker image you will see that the [`Dockerfile`](./Dockerfile) generates
-a `whl` package, installs it, and then removes the working folder containing the project
+a wheel, or `whl` package, installs it, and then removes the working folder containing the
-sources.
-Be sure to keep that flow in mind when you update the project sources, in particular
+project sources.
+Be sure to keep that flow in mind when you update the project sources, in
-if you add more data folders to the content of the project.
+particular if you add more data folders to the content of the project.